 “Who Are You: School 2015” also known as “School 2015” is another installment of the very successful KBS series titled “School” which launched many Korean actors and actresses to success.

-In “School 2015” Kim So Hyun puts on one of her best performances challenging two different characters, the highschool drama is a fan-favorite.
+In “School 2015” Kim So Hyun puts on one of her best performances challenging two different characters, the high-school Kdrama is a fan-favorite.

 Kim So Hyun shared the screen with Nam Joo Hyuk and BTOB’s Yook Sung Jae, the two fought for the lead’s love.

-There is a kiss scene in the drama, however, it’s not something that can be practically called a kiss scene, Yook Sung Jae gives Kim So Hyun a kiss on the cheek.
+“School 2015” kiss scene does exist, however, it’s not something that you could call that since Yook Sung Jae’s character only gives Kim So Hyun’s character a kiss on the cheek.

 “Liar Game” is based on the manga series of the same title written by Shinobu Kaitani, the manga has been adapted to hit Japanese dramas and was adapted to a movie as well.